Excerpted from Migraine Brains

 in breathing when neck is erect or hyper-extended (not when head is

-nerve (cranial nerve XI) en route to trapezius causing weakness in trapezius or torticollis of
+May entrap entrap its own nerve supply (accessory or CN XI) en route to trapezius causing weakness in trapezius or torticollis of

 Sternal Division.
 Pain referred upward to cheek and

 sinuses, occiput, eye (orbicularis), top of head; pain referred downward

 to sternum.
 Tearing of eye, visual disturbances when viewing parallel

 lines.
 Chronic “sore throat” when swallowing, possibly with a

 bilaterally across forehead; frontal sinus-like headache, ear ache,